uptane/pures/pure3.md

 regulations and standards, including President Biden’s U.S.Executive Order 14028.

-In this PURE, we propose Scudo, a framework that combines the compromise resilience and secure delivery protection of Uptane and the end-to-end software supply chain security guarantees offered by in-toto.
+In this PURE we propose Scudo, a framework that combines the compromise resilience and secure delivery protection of Uptane and the end-to-end software supply chain security guarantees offered by in-toto.
 It describes how in-toto metadata can be integrated into an automotive software supply chain that already